oysterpack/oysterpack-near-stake-token/README.md

 # How staking works
 1. The customer deposits NEAR into the STAKE token contract
 2. The STAKE token contract batches together deposits from multiple customers.
-3. On a scheduled basis, run the batch (at least once per epoch and if there are NEAR funds to stake):
-   - lock the contract
-   - gather balances (total NEAR supply / total STAKE supply) and compute STAKE token value
-   - submit the `deposit_and_stake` request to the staking pool
-   - await confirmation from the staking pool
-     - if successful, then store a batch claim ticket that records a STAKE token value to the batch
-     - if failure, then refund the NEAR funds to the customer's account
-   - unlock the contract

-When the account is accessed, any pre-existing batch is checked for a claim ticket.
-If it has a claim ticket, then the claim ticket is processed and the account is credited accordingly with STAKE tokens
+3. Staking requests are serialized, i.e., the contract is locked while a staking batch request is being processed.
+4. If the contract is locked, then the request is put into the next batch that runs.

 # How redeeming STAKE tokens for NEAR works
 There is a limitation in the staking pool contracts that needs to be worked around.
 Unstaked NEAR is not available for